Search

 Program Description

-The bachelor of science completion program in nursing (RN to BSN) program is designed for the registered nurse who wishes to advance his or her knowledge in nursing, the sciences and the liberal arts, and to achieve a bachelor's degree.
+The Bachelor of Science completion program in nursing (RN to BSN) is designed for the registered nurse who wishes to advance his or her knowledge in nursing, the sciences and the liberal arts, and to achieve a bachelor's degree.
 The program helps the registered nurse develop analytic and communication skills for professional excellence.

 This online program is tailored to working adults, offering part-time enrollment and eight-week terms.
-Typically, students complete the core nursing curriculum in 2 to 2.5 years depending on if courses are taken in the summer.
+Typically, students complete the core nursing curriculum in 1 (taking two courses per 8-week term) to 2 - 2.5 (taking one course per 8-week term) years if courses are taken 5 terms per year.
 Frequently, students must take additional Global Citizenship Program and/or elective courses to fulfill degree requirements.
 Nursing faculty advisors discuss additional requirements during the admission interview.

 The baccalaureate nursing program at Webster University located in Saint Louis, Missouri is accredited by the Accreditation Commission for Education in Nursing (ACEN)